Population Interference in Panel Experiments: Setup

+Here, we implicitly assume that for every unit, the potential outcome is well defined for all values of $k\in\Delta$.
+This assumption precludes situations where the range of the exposure mappings depends on $\mathcal{N}_i$.
+Further, note that if there exist carryover effects, then TEC may not be well-defined for the first few time steps.
+In this case, we may assume that all units are in the control group prior to the first time step in the panel experiment.

-In panel experiments, researchers are often less interested in the idiosyncratic effects at each point in time and instead focus on the temporal average total effect that captures the intervention's average impact across both time and units\footnote{ For example, \cite{bojinov19} are not interested in the relative difference between an algorithm or a human executing a large financial order on an arbitrary day of the experiment but is interested in the average difference across multiple trades on the same market.}.
+In panel experiments, researchers are often less interested in the idiosyncratic effects at each point in time and instead focus on the temporal average causal effect that captures the intervention's average impact across both time and units \citep{boruvka2018assessing, bojinov19, bojinov2020panel, bojinov2022design, hu2022switchback, xiong2019optimal}.
+For example, \cite{bojinov19} are not interested in the relative difference between an algorithm or a human executing a large financial order on an arbitrary day of the experiment but are instead interested in the average difference across multiple trades on the same market.
+Similarly, technology companies like DoorDash \citep{tang2020control}, Lyft \cite{chamandy2016experimentation}, and Uber \cite{farronato2018innovation} use switchback design for panel experiments and consider average effect across time to make product decisions.
+Such companies rarely are interested in the effect at time $t$—for instance, on Tuesday 2-3 pm—but instead, want to understand the average performance throughout the experiment.

 \begin{definition} [Average total effect] The average total effect is